Andre601/GitHub-Markdown/docs/index.md

 From basic formatting such as **bold** and *italic* to special ones that are part of GitHub Flavourited Markdown (GFM) does this page cover pretty much everything.

 ## Usage of Markdown
-Markdown can be used on various pages of GitHub.
+Markdown can be used on multiple places, including but not limited to:

-- From your normal Markdown files (`.md`) in a GitHub Repository
+- Markdown files (i.e. `README.md`)
-- ...to Pages on a Repository's Wiki
+- Issues, Pull requests, Discussions, Commit Comments and Releases
-- ...to even Issues and Pull requests can you use it on various places.
+- Wiki Pages

 ## Pages
 Since not all features are used everywhere is the site split up into different categories to cover them as good as possible.